athomasq/athomasq.github.io/investing/portfolio-detailed.md

 💡 **[Getware](https://www.getware.ai/)** [AI] -- AI-driven insights from unstructured customer interactions, surfaced and summarized at scale for product teams.
 Potential customer described this to me as a "no-brainer" purchase if it works as advertised and I agree.

 🚚 **[Erly](https://www.geterly.com)** [Logistics] -- Amazon-Prime-as-a-service for D2C merchants.
-Invested because of a terrific value prop for merchants, a really clever business model which I can't share too much about, and incredible speed of execution.
+Invested because of a terrific value prop for merchants and a neat business model.  *Update Jan 2022:*  The founder decided that market and macro conditions were unfavourable, and returned cash to investors. 💀

 💳 **[Klanto](https://www.klanto.com)** [Fintech] -- Spend management platform covering cards, payments, reconciliation and much more.
 This is a pure execution play in a crowded space, and I'm betting on an underdog team with scrappiness, hustle and ingenuity.